mhdadk/mhdadk.github.io/README.md

 This repository contains all the code needed to generate the website at https://www.mhdadk.com/.
+The style of this website is inspired by https://gregorygundersen.com/.

 To build this website using Jekyll, run the following commands:
 ```sh